ray-project/ray/doc/source/data/performance-tips.rst

 Some Dataset operations require a *shuffle* operation, meaning that data is shuffled from all of the input partitions to all of the output partitions.
 These operations include :meth:`Dataset.random_shuffle <ray.data.Dataset.random_shuffle>`,
 :meth:`Dataset.sort <ray.data.Dataset.sort>` and :meth:`Dataset.groupby <ray.data.Dataset.groupby>`.
-Shuffle can be challenging to scale to large data sizes and clusters, especially when the total dataset size cannot fit into memory.
+Shuffle can be challenging to scale to large data sizes and clusters, especially when the total dataset size can't fit into memory.

 Datasets provides an alternative shuffle implementation known as push-based shuffle for improving large-scale performance.
 Try this out if your dataset has more than 1000 blocks or is larger than 1 TB in size.